 Truncation: If you type a word in your search that has variations, you may miss some results you need.
 Using a Truncation symbol, nearly always an asterisk, (*) to get plurals and variants.
 For example, music* will retrieve musician, musical, musicians.
 Laugh* will retrieve laughter, laughing, laugh.
 (Some databases may use different symbols, i.e. an exclamation mark (!).

-Phrase searching: - enclose specific terms in quotation marks so they will be searched together, (rahter than returning results for each word independently.
+Phrase searching: - enclose specific terms in quotation marks so they will be searched together, rather than returning results for each word independently.

-NOTE: Most databases, including Criminal Justice Abstracts, will allow you to truncate inside of a phrase (i.e. "broken window*").
+NOTE: Most databases will allow you to truncate inside of a phrase (i.e. "broken window*").

-Simple Search: (only one search box) - Use parentheses to group multiple concept terms.
+Simple Search (if there's only one search box) - Use parentheses to group multiple concept terms and operations.

 Using quotation marks forces the search engine to include all terms in that order.
 If you leave them out on a phrase such as "police innovations", you will get results which include the term police and results which include the term innovations, but not necessarily the two together in the phrase "police innovations."